R v Horncastle: Judgment

 The current statutory regime enacted by the Criminal Justice Act 2003 was also praised as a "crafted code" which ensured that hearsay evidence was properly admitted.
 It was noted that the current system was heavily influenced by the Law Commission and by consultation with experts.
 It was suggested that to introduce the "sole or decisive rule" without discussion or consideration would damage this code.

-The court also noted that the rule would create practical difficulties in the criminal system, and that it was virtually always the case that UK law did exclude evidence that fell within the "sole or decisive rule".
+The court also noted that the rule would create practical difficulties in the criminal system, and that it was virtually always the case that English law did exclude evidence that fell within the "sole or decisive rule".

 Another observation made was that the rule is paradoxical; it results in spurious or weak hearsay evidence which would not result in a conviction alone being admitted, while stronger, damning evidence which is likely to achieve a conviction even in the absence of further evidence being excluded.
 It was suggested that this approach did not make sense, and that good systems tend to exclude weak, not strong evidence.